Yuri-Costa09/spring-boot-template/README.md

-# Spring Boot Authentication Template
+# 🚀 Spring Boot Template

-A production-ready Spring Boot 4.0 template with JWT authentication, role-based authorization, and best practices for building secure REST APIs.
+A production-ready Spring Boot 4.0 starter template with JWT authentication, role-based authorization, PostgreSQL, Flyway migrations, and best practices for building secure REST APIs.

+> **Use as Template**: Click "Use this template" button on GitHub to create your own repository based on this template.

 ## 🚀 Features